HexEditHD/MinecraftUI/README.md

 Below are the tabs inherited by BukkitGUI2 and their functionality.

 FULL DISCOLSURE: I'm by no means a programmer in the traditional sense.
-I'm learning as I go and Googling my way to vitory.
+I'm learning as I go and Googling my way to victory.

 ## Console
 ## Players